DooPhiLong/Customer-retention-rate-and-RFM-segmentaion-analysis/README.md

 ## 💼 Case study
 Suppose you are the manager of a retail store and you have performed the following analyzes on the store's sales data over a period of time:

-- **Analyze new and old customers:** You have analyzed the difference between new and old customers.
-By using criteria such as number of purchases, order value, and time of last purchase, you create groups of new and returning customers to understand the purchasing behavior of each group.
+- **Analyze new and old customers:** The difference between new and old customers.
+By using criteria such as number of purchases, order value, and time of last purchase, then create groups of new and returning customers to understand the purchasing behavior of each group.

-- **RFM clustering:** You have used RFM analysis (Recency, Frequency, Monetary) to classify customers into groups based on the following criteria: time of last purchase (Recency), number of purchases (Frequency ) and order value (Monetary).
-RFM analysis helps you identify high-value customer groups, potential customers, and customers that need attention
+- **RFM clustering:** Use RFM analysis (Recency, Frequency, Monetary) to classify customers into groups based on the following criteria: time of last purchase (Recency), number of purchases (Frequency ) and order value (Monetary).
+RFM analysis helps to identify high-value customer groups, potential customers, and customers that need attention

-- **Analyzing product purchases using the Apriori algorithm:** You used the Apriori algorithm to analyze the rules related to purchasing products together.
+- **Analyzing product purchases using the Apriori algorithm:**Use Apriori algorithm to analyze the rules related to purchasing products together.
 The results of this analysis show the top 5 pairs of items most commonly purchased together.
 -
 ## 🔆 Target output
 - **Determine the target:**